Deep Ice Sheet Coring (DISC) Drill

 The DISC Drill is a tilting-tower electromechanical drill designed to take 122 mm (4.8 inches) diameter ice cores to depths of 4000 meters with variable core lengths up to a design limit of 4 meters.
 (The drill is currently able to recover cores up to 3.5 meters long.)

 The rotating drill head contains 4 razor sharp cutters that shave out an annulus of ice, which the 14 m long drill slides down into.
 As the drill slides down into the annulus it slides over the core, which is 12.2 cm in diameter.
 When a cable pulls up the drill, four cams grab the core and fracture it.
 After the drill is pulled back to the surface, it is lowered from a vertical to a horizontal orientation.
-An arrow is marked on the core to indicate which side of the core was facing north when the core was in the ice sheet.

 The DISC Drill consists of several major subsystems.